-Table 15.
-ESS GUI message severity tags ordered by priority Severity tag Type of message Meaning Е Error Indicates a critical condition that should be corrected immediately.
+Table 17.
+ESS GUI message severity tags ordered by priority Severity tag Type of message Meaning E Error Indicates a critical condition that should be corrected immediately.
 The system discovered an internal inconsistency of some kind.
 Command execution might be halted or the system might attempt to continue despite the inconsistency.
 Report these errors to IBM.

-Table 15.
-ESS GUI message severity tags ordered by priority (continued) Severity tag Type of message Meaning W warning Indicates a problem, but command execution continues.
+W warning Indicates a problem, but command execution continues.
 The problem can be a transient inconsistency.
 It can be that the command has skipped some operations on some objects, or is reporting an irregularity that could be of interest.
 For example, if a multipass command operating on many files discovers during its second pass that a file that was present during the first pass is no longer present, the file might have been removed by another command or program.
 I informational Indicates normal operation.
 This message by itself indicates that nothing is wrong; no action is required.